PARISH NURSE MINISTRY

 Our main challenge is working around our members other activities to find time for meetings and events.

-Our goal is to continue to build our relationship with Christ, walk in his ways with global and community work, and spread The Word with hopes of expanding our membership.
+Our goal is to continue to build our relationship with Christ, walk in His ways with global and community work, and spread The Word with hopes of expanding our membership.

 Respectively submitted with God’s Blessings,